Deepak710/calc-py/README.md

 1. Run calc.py using the Python IDLE

 ### Features:
-1. Can do calculations of **exactly** two numbers, either integers or floats
+1. Can do basic calculations of either integers or floats
 1. Supported calculations
 	* Addition
-	* Suntraction
+	* Subtraction
 	* Multiplication
 	* Division
 	* Remainder (Modulo)